Our client was an NGO (Non Governmental Organization) operating in Asia wishing to expose political malfeasance and injustices.

 The execution of the reputation project needed to be carried out in three Asian languages.
 The population in the areas required us to do so, and the problem needed to be brought to the attention of several political decision makers in those areas.

-We were able to protect the owners and developers by creating several websites in multiple languages, each dedicated to publishing the information surrounding the problem.
-In an extra attempt to avoid detection and political entanglements, much of the work was done by bouncing content through a number of proxies.
+We were able to protect the owners and developers by creating several language localized websites, each dedicated to publishing the information surrounding the problem.
+In an extra attempt to avoid detection and political entanglements, much of the work was done by bouncing content through a number of proxies so as to shield the client.

 The objective was to expose the problem in order to cause change by making companies and people think twice about investing in the target country.
 We sought to cause discussion between the bad actors and their peers in government as to the wisdom of continuing the practice.